 Every user signed on a project receives an email once the processes related to this project are finished.

 Yes.
-It can either run on a Car DC Adapter or on other Power solutions.
-Please get in touch with the support to learn more about this.
+It can either run on a car DC adapter or on other power solutions.
+Please get in touch with the support team to learn more about this.

-Updates get pushed to the box automatically, when it´s online.
-The LED´s on the box are blinking yellow during that time.
+Updates are being sent to the box automatically, when they are online.
+LED´s on the box are blinking yellow during that time.
 The user does not have to do anything.

 Make sure you are connected to the Wifi called FDX …xxx.
 If you are connected to another WiFi network check my.filmdatabox.com for options how to connect to your FDX through the cloud.

-Yes transcodes can be sent to any ftp, sftp, vimeo or dropbox account automatically after setting this up.
-Also we have integrated our own fdx cloud for easy access and delivery.
+Yes transcodes can be sent to a frame.io, FTP, SFTP, Vimeo or Dropbox account automatically after setting this up.
+We have also integrated our own FDX Cloud for easy access and delivery.

 The services are provided by Amazon´s AWS.

-Each “fileset” uploaded from the box to the FDX cloud will be available for download for 10 days from the end of the upload.
+Each “fileset” uploaded from the box to the FDX Cloud will be available for download for six months from the end of the upload.

 For every device a ticket is being created.
-If at least one source device ticket and one storage device ticket are being created a process ticket can go into action.
+If at least one source device ticket and one storage device ticket exist, a process ticket can go into action.
 If an error appears, related tickets are showing up in the Action Required section coloured in red or orange.